alexamy/godot-dialogue-system/README.md

 It has two parts - name before `:` and phrase text afterwards.
 Can have multiline text, if has no characters after `:`.
 If for some weird reason your phrase line must start with special symbol (below) - escape it with '\\', i.e. '\\$'.
 To start phrase line with '\\', use '\\\\'.
+Interpolate any code in a phrase between curly braces.
+It will use the same runner as expression line (`$`).

 ### Anchor (`#`)
 Used for defining start of the dialogue block.
 Can be referenced later by other instructions.